 ‘Spoiler-free’ Treasure Island Summary

-Treasure Island is a story of Jim Hawkins, expenditure to bring back home the buried treasure from a faraway island.
+Treasure Island is a story of Jim Hawkins and an expenditure to bring back home the buried treasure from a faraway island.
 The story is narrated from Jim’s perspective, a young of about sixteen.
-Stevenson has structured Treasure Island as a journal record kept by Jim on request of Squire Trelawney and Dr Livesey.
+R.L.
+Stevenson structured Treasure Island as a journal record kept by Jim at the request of Squire Trelawney and Dr Livesey.

 When captain Smollett comes to know of their evil plan, he decides to act wisely and sends most of the crew members off the ship under the pretext of giving them a day off the sea.
 On an impulse, Jim follows Long Silver and his crew.
 Soon, all the crew members join the shore.
 In the meanwhile, Jim meets Ben Gunn, a marooned pirate on the island.
 Shortly following this, Silver gets hold of Jim and the map.
 As the story comes to an end, everyone gets their share of Gold.
 Silver escapes along with his share of the treasure.